-After reviewing the profitability and economies of scale information provided by the Adviser, the Board concluded that the benefits of any economies of scale were appropriately being shared with Portfolio investors by way of, among other things and as applicable, establishing advisory fees at levels that contemplated future achievement of scale, recent fee reductions for the Short Duration Diversified Municipal, Short Duration Plus, Intermediate Duration, Tax-Managed International, International, and Emerging Markets Portfolios, breakpoint arrangements including recently adopted or modified breakpoints for certain Portfolios, expense caps and waivers applying to select Portfolios, and the Adviser's continued reinvestment in the business, including by researching and implementing new product enhancements, although the Adviser decreased its operating expenses and staff in recent years.
+After reviewing the profitability and economies of scale information provided by the Adviser, the Board concluded that the benefits of any economies of scale were appropriately being shared with Portfolio investors by way of, among other things and as applicable, establishing advisory fees at levels that contemplated future achievement of scale, recent fee reductions for the Short Duration Diversified Municipal, Short Duration Plus, Intermediate Duration, Tax-Managed International, International, and Emerging Markets Portfolios, breakpoint arrangements including the lowering of the first breakpoint and the addition of a new breakpoint in the advisory fee schedule for the Overlay A and Tax-Aware Overlay A Portfolios as well as other recently adopted or modified breakpoints for certain Portfolios, expense caps and waivers applying to select Portfolios, and the Adviser's continued reinvestment in the business, including by researching and implementing new product enhancements.
 The Directors also noted that they would continue to monitor the growth of the Portfolios.